jsdoc/jsdoc/README.md

 Rhino instead.
 If this is the case, simply correct the CLASSPATH to remove the older Rhino.

-The version of rhino distributed with JSDoc3 can be found here:  https://github.com/jannon/rhino
+The version of Rhino distributed with JSDoc 3 can be found here: https://github.com/hegemonic/rhino

 Debugging
 ---------